cesar-douady/open-lmake/doc/developers.md

 	- booleans cannot be traced as this is mostly unreadable.
 Instead use the `STR` macro to transform the boolean into a string. `STR(foo)` will be `foo` if foo is true, else `!foo`.

 ## Streams
-open-lmake does not use stream at all.
+Open-lmake does not use stream at all.
 The reason is that there are problems with streams when using statically linked libstdc++ (required to be robust to all installations) when python modules refer to it dynamically.
 By the way, the execution is lighter and code is not heavier.